MysticMoonlight/MCSE/README.md

 1. Head to [release page](https://github.com/MysticMoonlight/MysticConfig-Source-Edition/releases) and click on MCSE.zip to download file
 2. Extract the zip file (Recommend using with 7-zip for extraction)
 3. locate your Source Engine Game(If CS:S, go cstrike) installation's `custom` folder (usually located at `C:\Program Files (x86)\Steam\SteamApps\common\Team Fortress 2\tf\custom` on Windows)
-4. Move the `MysticConfig` folder to custom folder.
+4. Move the extracted folder to custom folder.
 5. Edit the settings on `_settings.cfg` to customize the config.
 6. Launch TF2